MJousse/CarbonAccounting/README.md

 ### Methods
    Method development can be seen in `CarbonCalculator/Calculator Development`.
 Taxonomic identification was corroborated by Jorge Valdes.
 The current version of the calculator calculates different estimates of carbon depending on tree species (see `TreeIdentification\Tree_Identification_Guide_es.md` for species).

+#### Carbon Calculator Development
-   Using existing data from tree inventory plots in 1) Sardinilla (see [project](https://treedivnet.ugent.be/experiments/Sardinilla.html for more information), and 2) Lake Bayano Area tree data, we relate DBH (diameter at breast height; cm) to height (m) with glms.
+   Using existing data from tree inventory plots in 1) Sardinilla (see [project](https://treedivnet.ugent.be/experiments/Sardinilla.html) for more information), and 2) Lake Bayano Area tree data, we relate DBH (diameter at breast height; cm) to height (m) with glms.
 Results are compared with Chave's equation (Chave et al. 2014).
-Using the outputs from the allometric equation, we then estimate carbon biomass.
+Using the outputs from the chosen allometric equation, we then use equations to estimate tree biomass.
+Finally, we relate Tree biomass to above ground carbon.
+Methods are derived from Chave et al. (2009) and Thomas & Martin (2012).
+   To access Sardinilla data, please contact [Dr. Florian Schnabel](florian.schnabel@waldbau.uni-freiburg.de).
+Raw Lake Bayano Area tree data is availabile in the `Carbon Calculator/Data/baseline_table.csv`.

 #### Data collection
 *El protocolo se puede encontrar en español por `Carbon Accounting Workshop/WorkshopMaterial_Es.pdf`.*